 - Whole30 folks, you’re going to use cashews, not peanuts.
 Cashews are splendid, so no loss there.

-I’ve made the whole recipe egg-free.
+Unlike traditional Pad Thai, I’ve made this recipe egg-free.
 This is perfect for AIP, and it’s faster for everyone else.
 It means this recipe comes together with just a few quick steps, and the recipe doesn’t miss the egg.